MicrosoftDocs/defender-docs/defender-xdr/submission-guide.md

 ## How do I submit a file to Microsoft for analysis?

 > [!IMPORTANT]
 > We will be transitioning to a new [Microsoft Entra ID](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) from the week of May 20, 2024.
-If your tenant requires admin consent, to continue accessing [WDSI](https://www.microsoft.com/en-us/wdsi/filesubmission), refer to [Overview of user and admin consent - Microsoft Entra ID](/entra/identity/enterprise-apps/user-admin-consent-overview) and grant access to App ID: 6ba09155-cb24-475b-b24f-b4e28fc74365 with graph permissions for Directory.Read.All and User.Read for continued access.
+If your tenant requires admin consent, to continue accessing [WDSI](https://www.microsoft.com/en-us/wdsi/filesubmission), refer to [Overview of user and admin consent](/entra/identity/enterprise-apps/user-admin-consent-overview) and grant access to App ID: 6ba09155-cb24-475b-b24f-b4e28fc74365 with graph permissions for Directory.Read.All and User.Read for continued access.

 ### Send a malware file